2macs/WestClareMohoPark2_PP4/testing.md

 * Index.html - No errors or warnings to show.
 * Explore.html - No errors or warnings to show.
 * Enquire.html - No errors or warnings to show.
+* Comment.html - No errors or warnings to show.
+* Booking.html - No errors or warnings to show.
+*

 <br />